-✓ LEADER INITIAL & DATE Be active in the Boy Scouts of America for at least three months after becoming an Eagle Scout or after the last Palm was earned.15 2.
-Since earning the Eagle Scout rank or your last Eagle Palm, demonstrate Scout spirit by living the Scout Oath and Scout Law.
-Tell how you have done your duty to God and how you have lived the Scout Oath and Scout Law in your everyday life.
-Continue to set a satisfactory example of accepting responsibility or demonstrating leadership ability.
-Earn five additional merit badges beyond those required for Eagle or last Palm.16 5.
-While an Eagle Scout, participate in a Scoutmaster conference.
+- Be active in your troop for at least four months as a First Class Scout. - As a First Class Scout, demonstrate Scout spirit by living the Scout Oath and Scout Law.
+Tell how you have done your duty to God and how you have lived the Scout Oath and Scout Law in your everyday life. - 3.
+Earn six merit badges, including any four from the required list for Eagle.
+You may choose any of the 17 merit badges on the required list for Eagle to fulfill this requirement.
+See Eagle rank requirement 3 for this list.